mjb3/DPOMPs.jl/docs/src/index.md

 <img src="https://raw.githubusercontent.com/mjb3/DPOMPs.jl/master/docs/img/sir.png" alt="SIR model" style="height: 80px;"/>
 ```

+See the [Simple example] for a brief primer on DSS.

+[ADD LINK]

-In applied situations (e.g. like a scientific study) such systems are often difficult to directly observe, and so they are referred to in context as being **Partially Observed**.
+In applied situations (e.g. like a scientific study) such systems are often difficult to *directly* observe, and so they are referred to in context as being **Partially Observed**.

 The dynamics (how the system changes over time) of the **SIR**, and other **DSS** models, can be represented in continuous time by [a set of coupled] **Markov Processes**.
-Specifically, we can define a probability density, or likelihood function, that governs the time-evolution of the system under study.
+More specifically, we can define a probability density (a 'likelihood function' in Bayesian parlance) that governs the time-evolution of the system under study.

+Combining these concepts, we have a general class of statistical model: **Discrete-state-space Partially Observed Markov Processes, or DPOMPs.**

-Furthermore, given some [partially complete] scientific data, the combined concepts yield a paradigm for [in this case, Bayesian] statistical inference based on a general class of model:  **Discrete-state-space Partially Observed Markov Processes, or DPOMPs.**
+Furthermore, given some applicable [partially complete] scientific data, they yield a paradigm for (in this case, Bayesian) *statistical inference* based on that model class.
+That is, we can infer [the *likely* value of] unknown quantities, such as the *unknown* time of a *known* event (like the introduction of a pathogen,) or a model parameter that characterises the infectiousness of that pathogen.

-In other words, DPOMP models and methods allow us to learn about the system of interest (e.g. an ecosystem, pandemic, chemical reaction, and so on,) even in cases where the available data is only partially complete.
+To summarise, DPOMP models and associated methods allow us to learn about a given system of interest (e.g. an ecosystem, pandemic, chemical reaction, and so on,) even in when the available data is limited ['partial'].

 ## Package features